-The National Priorities List (NPL) is the list of national priorities among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
+The National Priorities List (NPL) is the list of sites of national priority among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
 The NPL is intended primarily to guide the EPA in determining which sites warrant further investigation.

-- Current NPL Updates: New Proposed NPL Sites & New NPL Sites - Links to documents for the current new proposed NPL sites and new NPL sites, including: Documentation Records, Site Listing Narratives, Support Documents and other supporting documentation.
+- New Proposed NPL Sites & New NPL Sites - Documents for the most recently proposed NPL sites and recently added NPL sites, including: Documentation Records, Site Listing Narratives, Support Documents and other supporting documentation.

 - View a map of all the sites in the U.S., currently on the NPL, proposed to the NPL and deleted from the NPL.